-The world is going through a pandemic which is driven by a deadly virus called COVID-19 because it started in 2019.
-It’s deadly because at this point and in the near future, we have no vaccine to stop it.
+At this writing, the world is going through a pandemic which is driven by a deadly virus called COVID-19 because it started in 2019 in China.
+It’s deadly because up until now, we have had no vaccine to stop it.
 It mostly attacks the lungs and respiration so that people die within a short time if they do not have immunity levels high enough to fight it.

 On the other hand, God is so perfect that no virus can ever affect him.
 He has unlimited power, all knowledge of the universe, a presence everywhere, and existence forever from the past to the future.
 Truly, the present-day song is right, “Our God is an awesome God!”